 The proud owner of a generator, whether for general use or use in an emergency, can rest assured that they have access to the power they need.
 But what if your generator isn’t up to the task?
 At best, this can leave you with no means to perform normal functions, and at worst could leave you powerless in the face of a storm or other catastrophe.

-The certified experts at Kolb Electric have a strong history of handling generators, and today we bring you one of the most common complaints among generator-owners: power surges.
+The certified experts at Kolb Electric have a long history of handling generators, and one of the most common complaints we get from generator owners is about power surges.

 When it comes to communicating signs of disrepair, generators are actually rather talkative.
 It’s all in understanding the signs, the most common of which is surging.